$({\sigma}, {\tau})$-Derivations of Number Rings with Coding Theory Applications: Lg -Derivations of Number Rings

 We know by \th\ref{theorem 1.1} that if $K$ is a number field, then $K = \mathbb{Q}(\theta)$ for some algebraic integer $\theta$. \th\ref{theorem 2.3} gives the lemma below: \begin{lemma}\th Let $K = \mathbb{Q}(\theta)$ ($\theta$ an algebraic integer) be a number field of degree $n$ such that $\{1, \theta, ..., \theta^{n-1}\}$ is a power basis of $K$.
 Let $\sigma$ and $\tau$ be two different non-zero $\mathbb{Z}$-algebra endomorphisms of $O_{K}$.
 If a $\mathbb{Z}$-linear map $D:O_{K} \rightarrow O_{K}$ is a $(\sigma, \tau)$-derivation, then for all $k \in \{1, 2, ..., n-1\}$. \end{lemma}

-\subsection{\texorpdfstring{$(\sigma, \tau)$}{Lg}-derivations of quadratic number rings}
+\subsection{\texorpdfstring{$(\sigma, \tau)$}{Lg}-Derivations of Quadratic Number Rings}

 By \th\ref{theorem 1.3}, if $K$ is a quadratic field, then $K = \mathbb{Q}(\sqrt{d})$ for some square-free rational integer $d$.
 In this section, we take $K = \mathbb{Q}(\sqrt{d})$ and $\sigma$, $\tau$ as two different non-zero ring endomorphisms of $O_{K}$.
 Note that any ring endomorphism of the ring $O_{K}$ is a unital $\mathbb{Z}$-algebra endomorphism of the unital $\mathbb{Z}$-algebra $O_{K}$.
-As an application of \th\ref{lemma 2.1}, we present a different proof of a result of \cite{Chaudhuri} stated as follows.
+As an application of \th\ref{lemma 2.1}, we present an independent proof of a result of \cite{Chaudhuri} stated as follows.

 \begin{theorem}[{\cite[Theorem 4.2]{Chaudhuri}}] \th Every $\mathbb{Z}$-linear map $D:O_{K} \rightarrow O_{K}$ with $D(1)=0$ is a $(\sigma, \tau)$-derivation of $O_{K}$. \end{theorem}

 \begin{proof} Only two possibilities arise: $d \not\equiv 1 (\text{mod} 4)$ and $d \equiv 1 (\text{mod} 4)$.
 Since $(\sqrt{d})^{2} = d$, so if $\theta$ is a non-zero ring endomorphism of $O_{K}$, then $(\theta(\sqrt{d}))^{2} = d$ or that $\theta(\sqrt{d}) = \pm \sqrt{d}$.